enyachoke/docker-chromium/README.md

 ## Features and changes compared to Jessie's Dockerfile:

-- Encapsulates Chromium web browser (including user interface) running on Linux.
+- Encapsulates Chromium web browser running on Linux.

 - User interface is available on the host via mounted X11 socket

-- Container will be built with the current (host) user **hardcoded** and Chromium will run as this user.
+- Container is be built with the current (host) user **hardcoded** and Chromium will run as this user.
 This way all the profile contents and downloaded files are available on the host without file permission issues.

 - Uses bridged network (Jessie used host)